nebrius/raspi-io/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/nebrius/raspi-io?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Raspi-io is a Firmata API compatible library for Raspbian running on the [Raspberry Pi](http://www.raspberrypi.org/) that can be used as an I/O plugin with [Johnny-Five](https://github.com/rwaldron/johnny-five).
-The API docs for this module can be found on the [Johnny-Five Wiki](https://github.com/rwaldron/io-plugins).
+The API docs for this module can be found on the [Johnny-Five Wiki](https://github.com/rwaldron/io-plugins), except for the constructor which is documented below.
 Raspi IO supports all models of the Raspberry Pi, except for the Model A.

 If you have a bug report, feature request, or wish to contribute code, please be sure to check out the [Contributing Guide](/CONTRIBUTING.md).